Light skin: Middle-East

 In 2015, it was discovered that 13,000 year old samples of Caucasus Hunter Gatherers (CHG) from Georgia carried the mutation and derived alleles for very light skinned pigmentation similar to Early Farmers (EF).
-This trait was said to have a relatively long history in Eurasia and risen to high frequency during the Neolithic expansion, with its origin probably predating the Last Glacial Maximum (LGM).
+This trait was said to have a relatively long history in Eurasia and risen to high frequency during the Neolithic expansion originating in Western Asia, with its origin probably predating the Last Glacial Maximum (LGM).

 An individual from the Pre-Pottery Neolithic in Ain' Ghazal, Jordan had both of the major derived 'European' depigmentation alleles (AA, SLC45A2: rs16891982 and SLC24A5: rs1426654), while another only had one of the SLC24A5 ancestral genotypes (GG).
 It indicated evidence of a more northerly origin for this population, possibly indicating an influx from the region of northeastern Anatolia.

 A study on the populations of the Chalcolithic Levant (6,000-7,000 years ago), found that an allele rs1426654 in the SLC24A5 gene which is one of the most important determinants of light pigmentation in West Eurasians, was fixed for the derived variants in all Levant Chalcolithic samples, suggesting that the light skinned phenotype may have been common in the community.
 The individuals also had high incidence of genomic markers associated with blue-eye color.